-School visits enable your students to develop their skills in historical enquiry by discovering first hand stories, unique artefacts and state of the art interactives.
+School visits enable your students to develop their skills in historical enquiry through first-hand accounts, unique artefacts and state of the art interactives.

 A facilitated visit normally lasts from 10am-2pm and consists of 3 sessions.
 Workshops are held in our education suite and we provide a space for lunch.

-- Hands on activities using real life stories from those who were there, and artefacts used by Bomber Command in World War II.
-Our workshops focus on remembrance, sacrifice, suffering and bravery and help bring to life the events of 1945.
+- Hands-on activities using real life stories, from those who were there, and artefacts used by Bomber Command in World War II.
+Our workshops focus on remembrance, sacrifice, suffering and bravery and help bring to life the events of the era.

 - Access to our exhibition.
-This uses interactive displays activities and first hand experiences to tell the story of Bomber Command and those effected by their actions.
+This uses interactive displays activities and first-hand experiences to tell the story of Bomber Command and those affected by their actions.

 - A guided tour of our Spire, Memorial Walls and Peace Gardens with an expert tour guide.